themeum/tutor/readme.txt

 Fix: Content Drip “Course content available sequentially” not working on the mobile device
 Fix: Backend assignment page was showing pagination even if there was no content.
 Fix: When admin changed the status of an instructor from the instructor list, it generated a console error
+Fix: Enrol button need to click twice from course details

 = 2.1.8 - March 1, 2023